AndrewBruhMoment/CmdClient/README.md

 ## Downloads (for users)

-This project is not finnished.
+This project is not finished.

 ## Setup (for developers) (using Windows 10 & Eclipse)